Bear jams are a growing problem at National Parks – here’s how to watch a grizzly without causing one

 What is a bear jam?

-Sadly, a bear jam doesn’t involve a bunch of bears shucking and jiving to some sweet tunes, though that would be cool.
+Sadly, a bear jam doesn’t involve a bunch of shucking and jiving to some sweet tunes, though that would be cool.
 A non-technical term, “bear jam” is now frequently used by the National Parks Service to describe the increasingly common phenomenon of traffic jams forming around bears on the side of the road.

 Now naturally, you should be driving through any National Park with caution, and if you see a bear on the side of the road, or a moose, bighorn sheep or any other big mammal for that matter, you should slow down.